-- Start by mixing the flour, cinnamon or mixed spice and baking powder in a bowl.
+Start by mixing the flour, cinnamon or mixed spice and baking powder in a bowl.
 In another bowl whisk the wet ingredients with a fork – butter, eggs and coconut nectar until they are well combined.
-Then add the wet ingredients to the dry and combine well using a wooden spoon and then add the carrot, apple and pumpkin seeds and stir until they are evenly distributed in the bowl.
+Then add the wet ingredients to the dry and combine well using a wooden spoon and then add the carrot, apple and pumpkin seeds and dried fruit if using and stir until they are evenly distributed in the bowl.

 Spoon the mixture into the muffin cases.
 Finally, sprinkle the remaining pumpkin seeds over the top along with a little coconut sugar.
 The muffins should be baked for around 25-30 minutes (when a knife comes out dry).
 They don’t go particularly brown on top, so don’t wait for that otherwise they could end up a bit dry.
 When ready they should have risen and be springy if you gently press one on top.